-It didn’t.
+But the Hortons’ home didn’t appraise at $450,000, or anywhere close.
 The appraiser pegged the value at just $330,000, well under the going market price for comparable homes nearby.

 To its credit, the Hortons’ lender agreed that the appraisal was too low and ordered another.
 It came in at $465,000, in line with the homeowners’ expectations.

 The Hortons didn’t undertake any last-minute home improvement projects or even take steps to improve the home’s curb appeal in the interim.
 They made only one change: removing any evidence that a Black person lived in the house.
 Before the appraiser arrived, Abena, who is Black, took her son shopping.
 She replaced mantel photos of her and her son with images of Alex, who is white, and white members of his family.
 She removed holiday cards from Black families.
 She even took books by prominent Black authors like Toni Morrison off the shelves.